MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 To start off with, I want to share how our programme has evolved.

 ## Simple rotation

 We started off with a very simple rigid structure.
 We worked on a 1 graduate per team rule.
 Every 3 months graduates would need to move teams.
-This had low management overheard however the experience was very hit and miss depending on which team a the person joined.
-Some teams had a complex domain
+This had low management overheard however the experience was hit and miss.
+As a graduate your growth was dependent on the team you joined and how experienced they were with growing someone.
+Some teams had a complex domain that required serious upskilling.
+I questioned how much someone learned from the experience in just 3 months.

-##
+## Simple rotation with intentional learning workshops

-- One afternoon a week would come to the academy and work on synthetic problems to improve their craft
+At one stage we began introducing learning workshops.
+Once a week we would get all the graduates together and go through a fundamental concept.
+They would then have a 'synthetic problem' to do on their own to help apply that concept.

 ## Second structure